Signal constellations

 100

-After running the simulation a graph will be obtained:
+After running the simulation A schedule will be received.:

-The model simulation shows no deviations in modulation - this means that all points hit the expected region and the graph shows clean modulation without noise.
+During the simulation of the model, no deviations in the modulation were detected, which means that all points fell into the expected area and the graph shows pure modulation without noise.

-For clarity, add a Gaussian noise source to the model - block AWGN Channel and enable recording for its output signal:
+For clarity, add a Gaussian noise source block to the model.
+AWGN Channel and turn on the recording for its output signal:

-Block parameters and model settings remain by default.
+The block parameters and model settings remain by default.
 In the graph window, select a new signal and, as shown earlier, set the same values for the number of points and the reference constellation.
-The result will be a graph:
+The result will be a graph.:

-The graph shows that noise has appeared in the modulation - the symbols have moved away from the reference points.
+The graph shows that there is noise in the modulation — the symbols have moved away from the reference points.